 Things to know.

-LSW, as it is known, has added an outdoor workout station with several pieces of equipment!
+- LSW, as it is known, is adding an outdoor workout station with several pieces of equipment!

 - Hwy 177 running through the park is great for cycling.
 Several riders use this road to ride in the many warmer months.
 There is a bike pump station provided in the parking lot.
 If you like to ride this is a great place!

 - While visiting in December and January be sure to go see the Okefenokee Swamp Christmas lights!